nodejs/TSC/Moderation-Policy.md

 The Node.js Moderation Team is tasked with enforcement of this policy.

-Moderation team members are Collaborators nominated by either the TSC or CommComm and must be approved by *both* committees.
+Moderation team members are Collaborators nominated by either the TSC or CommComm and must be approved by *both* committees with annual recertification.
 If there are no objections after seven days, the nomination is automatically accepted.
 If there are objections to a specific nomination, then a simple majority vote of each the TSC and CommComm members in *favor* of the nomination is required.

-Moderators are removed from the Moderation Team following the same process.
-Votes to remove moderators succeed only if a simple majority of both committees is in *favor* of removal.
+An annual recertification vote is required for all moderators.
+For an individual to continue as a moderator, a simple majority vote of each the TSC and CommComm members must vote in *favor* of retaining an individual moderator.

+A simple majority vote of each the TSC and CommComm members is required to remove a moderator.

 Once per month, the Moderation Team must provide a report of all Moderation actions taken by the Moderation Team to both the CommComm and TSC.